CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

   ssh -i private_key_from_aws.pem ec2-user@xx.xx.xx.xx
 ```

-* Note the xx.xx.xx.xx should be replaced with your public ip address for the machine you just provisioned (this can be found by highlighting it in the GUI) and your private key should be the one you downloaded during provisioning.
+&ast; Note: the xx.xx.xx.xx should be replaced with your public ip address for the machine you just provisioned (this can be found by highlighting it in the GUI) and your private key should be the one you downloaded during provisioning.

 Accept the finger print and you should be in as ec2-user.
 This is the default user for RHEL images on AWS.
 Run the following command to become root: